jagprog5/modpack-server/listener/README.md

 cargo build --release
 ```

 A systemctl service file is provided.
-Modify the ExecStart path and install it appropriately.
+Modify the `ExecStart` path then install it appropriately.